 180-Day Implantable CGM, Eversense E3, Approved by the FDA

-The Eversense E3 continuous glucose monitor (CGM) has been approved by the FDA for people with diabetes aged 18 and older.
+The Eversense E3 continuous glucose monitor (CGM) has been approved by the FDA and it has received a CE Mark approval in Europe for people with diabetes aged 18 and older.
 The 180-day implantable sensor will be available later in 2022.

 Senseonics is the medical technology company that created the implantable Eversense CGMs.
 In the fall of 2020, Senseonics partnered with Ascencia Diabetes Care (the maker of the Contour blood glucose meters), allowing Ascencia to handle the marketing and distribution of the Eversense products.